-Main LV supplies for the new SS Great Britain museum and visitor centre
+Powersystems have been appointed as the main LV supplies for the new SS Great Britain museum and visitor centre.

 SS Great Britain Museum and Visitor Centre